realmichaelhoffert/realmichaelhoffert.github.io/_pages/about.md

   #cta_url: "/assets/pdfs/MHoffert_Resume_v2.pdf"
   #cta_path: /assets/pdfs/MHoffert_Resume_v2.pdf
   caption: "Lyndhurt, Ontario c.
 2019"
 excerpt: "I'm a researcher at [Finch Therapeutics](https://finchtherapeutics.com/) in Somerville, MA.
-I'm passionate about studying the ecological interactions that determine how communities and populations assemble and develop over time."
+I'm passionate about studying the ecological interactions that determine how communities and populations assemble and adapt over time."
 # intro:
 #   - excerpt: 'Click any of the links below to read more about my experience and interests'
 #     btn_label: "Contact me here"